 A note about stat recording:

-Be aware that most of these numbers above do not begin recording until after the 30-60 second introduction to each row; only once the introduction is completed does Hydrow start logging stats like calories and meters completed once the introduction is complete.
+Be aware that most of these numbers above do not begin recording until after the 30-60 second introduction to each row; only once the introduction is completed does Hydrow start logging stats like calories, Heart rate, and meters completed once the introduction is complete.
 The introduction has a countdown that is displayed on the lower-left hand side of the screen at the start of each row, so you will know when Hydrow starts logging meters and calories.

 It is also normal for some realtime stats such as your Split (stopwatch) and Rhythm (S/M) to take a few moments to adjust after you change the pace of your rowing.
 Don't stress over matching these numbers to the Athletes exactly.
 Matching their rowing motion and physical rhythm intuitively is much more important!